X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

   * Eats up an expansion slot
   * May prevent other cards from using DMA as it takes over the bus
   * May need to be disabled to run 65C02 programs
+  * Still requires a modified KERNAL separate from the stock KERNAL

+### 1337 Software Hack

+The KERNAL is updated with some hacky trickery to allow for interrupts to work in both modes.
+Specifically handling certain KERNAL calls (like SCREEN) which at present stomp over address the 65816 uses for interrupt handling.

+#### Pros

+  * Zero cost solution (for users)
+  * No hardware changes required
+  * X16 can run both 65C02 and 65816 programs

+#### Cons

+  * Hacky code introduced to the KERNAL which may be hard to understand and maintain
+  * Minor but non-zero performance impact when using certain KERNEL calls due to the double jump and stack usage

 ### Do Nothing